vmware-archive/hillview/docs/userManual.md

 ![Colormap menu](colormap-menu.png)

-Also, by selecting a range within the colormap one can highlight a range of values in the heatmap:
+By selecting a range within the colormap while pressing shift one can highlight a range of values in the heatmap:

 ![Highlighted heatmap](highlighted-heatmap.png)

+By selecting a range of data within the colormap one can select only the data corresponding to the respective buckets in the heatmap.

 The heatmap view menu has the following operations: